RishavMishraRM/PHATE/README.md

 # PHATE

-### One of the Dimensionality Redution Techniques.
+### One of the Dimensionality Reduction Techniques.

 <img src='phate.png'>